 speaker

 Thank you, Brooks.
 On slide 12, I'll provide some key thoughts before we take your questions.
-First, our global Gates team is executing well, and we are delivering higher profit margins in a soft demand environment.
-Our team is effectively managing the operating variables that can be controlled in a challenging environment and produce a record Q3 gross margin for Gates since we became a public company.
-In 2024, we are on track to generate over 100 basis points of adjusted EBITDA margin improvement with our core sales on pace to decline low to mid single digits.
-Second, we are positioned to drive meaningful returns for our shareholders over the next few years.
+First, our Global Gates team is executing well, and we are delivering higher profit margins in a soft demand environment.
+Our team is effectively managing the operating variables that can be controlled in a challenging environment and produced a record Q3 gross margin for Gates since we became a public company.
+In 2024, we are on track to generate over 100 basis points of adjusted EBITDA margin improvement with our core sales on pace to decline low to mid single digits. we are positioned to drive meaningful returns for our shareholders over the next few years.
 Since 2016, on a core basis, our sales have grown at a 4% compound annual growth rate.
-We have multiple strategic growth initiatives in place, including driving a change in a way personal mobility devices are designed and built, developing new fluid conveyance technologies that offer more efficient cooling solutions for hyperscale data centers, as well as further increasing our relevance with existing customers and securing new customers in the automotive and industrial replacement channels.
-As the industrial market stabilized, we believe we are well positioned to drive attractive core revenue growth over the midterm.
-In addition, we believe the ongoing execution of our enterprise initiatives should enable us to deliver about average incremental margins on the growth we anticipate to achieve.
+We have multiple strategic growth initiatives in place, including driving a change in the way personal mobility devices are designed and built, developing new fluid conveyance technologies, that offer more efficient cooling solutions for hyperscale data centers, as well as further increasing our relevance with existing customers and securing new customers in the automotive and industrial replacement channels.
+As the industrial markets stabilize, we believe we are well positioned to drive attractive core revenue growth over the midterm.
+In addition, We believe the ongoing execution of our enterprise initiatives should enable us to deliver about average incremental margins on the growth we anticipate to achieve.
 We are making incremental investments across the enterprise to position the company to deliver higher organic growth and experience more organizational efficiencies over the next decade.
 Finally, our balance sheet position continues to show steady improvement, and we anticipate having more avenues available to deploy capital over the midterm.
-We intend to be opportunistic, yet prudent in deploying our access free cash flows.
-Before taking your questions, I want to extend my appreciation to the almost 15,000 Global Gates Associates for their hard work and determination to achieving our enterprise priorities and satisfying our customers' expectations.
+We intend to be opportunistic, yet prudent in deploying our access-free cash flows.
+Before taking your questions, I want to extend my appreciation to the almost 15,000 Global Gates associates for their hard work and determination to achieving our enterprise priorities and satisfying our customers' expectations.
 With that, I will now turn the call back over to the operator for Q&A.

 speaker

-Operator
+Conference Operator

 Thank you.
-If you have dialed in and would like to ask a question, please press star followed by the number one on your telephone keypad to raise your hand and join the queue.
-To withdraw your question, please press star one a second time.
+If you have dialed in and would like to ask a question, please press star followed by the number 1 on your telephone keypad to raise your hand and join the queue.
+To withdraw your question, please press star 1 a second time.
 If you have dialed in and are listening via loudspeaker on your device, please pick up your handset and ensure that your phone is not on mute when asking your question.
 We ask that you please limit yourselves to one question and one follow-up.
 Our first question comes from the line of Jeff Hammond with KeyBank.
 Please go ahead.

 speaker